igrmk/igrmkcv/README.md

 1. We don't fully understand how Applicant Tracking Systems (ATS) work, but it’s clear that the first step is for them to correctly parse your CV.
-   There are various parsers available.
    In PDFs created by \*TeX flavors, spaces are not explicitly encoded in the text.
-As a result, multiple PDF parsers and viewers must use heuristics to determine where spaces should be.
+As a result, PDF parsers and viewers must use heuristics to determine where spaces should be.

    For instance, a parser like `mutool` handles this perfectly, while macOS Preview often struggles with accurately defining word, paragraph, and